Skip to main content

 Supporting Rural Communities

-For many South Carolinians, barriers like distance, lack of transportation, or limited access to specialists can delay care.
+For many South Carolinians, challenges like distance, lack of transportation, or limited access to specialists can delay care.
 PCC works to close these gaps through telehealth, broadband expansion, and digital literacy training—tools that connect patients in rural communities with healthcare providers when it matters most.
 Ensuring women have both the knowledge and the ability to access screenings is a step toward saving more lives.

 A Call to Action